 Julia Burcin approved as a member of the Bloomsburg University Council of Trustees

-Rising junior Julia Burcin was approved to serve as the student representative on the university’s Council of Trustees (COT).
-The vote to approve Burcin is part of the new Act 50 law and came last week at Pennsylvania’s State System of Higher Education Board of Governors meeting.
+Rising junior Julia Burcin was approved to serve as the student representative on the university’s Council of Trustees.
+The vote to approve Burcin is part of the new Act 50 law and came recently at Pennsylvania’s State System of Higher Education Board of Governors meeting.

 Burcin, from Bethlehem, is an audiology and speech-language pathology major with a minor in linguistics and gerontology.
 She is active on campus as a member of the National Student Speech Language Hearing Association, participated in Bocce Bash and the Caldwell Consistory Christmas TreeFest.
-She is also a member of the BU women’s volleyball team leading the team and led the team as a freshman in total blocks (88), was fourth in kills (142) and points (203.5).
+She is also a member of the BU women’s volleyball team.
+As a freshman, she led the team in total blocks (88) and was fourth in kills (142) and points (203.5).

 “I’m beyond thankful to have the opportunity to be a member of Bloomsburg University’s Council of Trustees and honored to represent our student body,” said Burcin.
 “Our trustees demonstrate admirable qualities — passion, commitment, and loyalty.
 I’m eager to learn from them and grow with them throughout my next two years at Bloomsburg.”